Combing brains and robots

 Call for posters

 Poster submission is now open.
 Join the discussion and present your latest work within the diverse realms of social neuroscience and/or social robotics.
-A 200-word abstract should be submitted through the online submission form by the closing data of 1 June 2017
+A 200-word abstract should be submitted through the online submission form by the closing date of 1 June 2017

 This workshop is organized by Ruud Hortensius and Emily Cross and is part of the Social Robots project, a European Research Council funded Social Neuroscience Research Project.
+Additional funding has been generously provided by the Experimental Psychology Society.